open-ephys/ONI/source/hw-spec/glossary.rst

     :term:`API`.

   Host Interconnect
-    A hardware abstraction layer consisting of a physical bus (e.g. PCIe, USB, or Ethernet) along with a :term:`Driver Translator` that the :term:`Controller` uses to communicate with the :term:`Host Computer`.
+    A hardware abstraction layer consisting of a physical bus (e.g., PCIe, USB, or Ethernet) along with a :term:`Driver Translator` that the :term:`Controller` uses to communicate with the :term:`Host Computer`.